All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Does what time I take tirzepatide affect sulfur burps?

-The injection itself does not cause immediate sulfur burps since it is not taken orally.
-However, some patients notice that burps are worse on certain days relative to their injection day.
+The injection itself doesn't cause immediate sulfur burps since it isn't taken orally.
+But some patients notice that burps are worse on certain days relative to their injection day.
 Tracking your symptoms with the can help you identify whether timing plays a role in your specific experience.

 What's Your Next Move?